samueljseay/hn-react-app/README.md

 - There is only cursory styling applied at the moment, it didn't appear to be an important part of this exercise.
 I've applied temporary styles in React mostly just to make the content readable.

+- For the offline implementation, I realised later that I could have used IndexedDB to cache the stories and that would have made the caching implementation cleaner than it is.
+I didn't change it due to time constraints.